InnerSourceCommons/InnerSourceLearningPath/contributor/04-mechanics-of-contributing.md

 This way you could benefit from this passively documented knowledge on your search and will help future contributors to have the same advantage.
 Imagine what would be needed for realizing this benefit by just walking by or calling a trusted committer on the project or even in a group call.

-Did you on your way of trying to unblock yourself find that you were missing documentation or found parts of it to be wrong or out-of-date and had to figure this out for yourself now?
+As you work if you find missing (or out-of-date) documentation, do a favor to the next Contributor and update it with what you've discovered.
 Often projects are happy to receive additions, updates or corrections for their existing documentation as well - you've just found another opportunity to contribute!
 (Or just politely provide them with feedback on your experience and what would have helped you.)

 ### Crafting the code

 We all have our preferences and opinions on code style, indentation, etc.
-The home that the host team lives in will have them as well, individual wallpaper, decoration and hangings incl.
+The host team's project has them as well.
 Try to adapt and match those preferences even if it's not what you would normally do and even if it is not specified in the projects' `CONTRIBUTING.md`.
 If you are unsure you can always ask politely, nevertheless a guest contribution for a feature or bug fix is not the time to introduce a new way of structuring or formatting project code.